pascal-huber/typst-letter-template/lttr.typ

     })
 }

-// takes an array of dictionaries and merges them where later dictionaries
+// Takes an array of dictionaries and merges them where later dictionaries
 // overwrite the values of the ones before
 #let lttr_deep_dict_merge(dictionaries) = {
     if dictionaries.len() == 0 {